STAMP 4S Guides

 Avant STAMP 4S is a nationally recognized web-based test that assesses language proficiency

-The test is available in Arabic, English, French, German, Hebrew, Hindi, Italian, Japanese, Mandarin (Simplified and Traditional), Polish, Portuguese, Russian, and Spanish
+The test is available in Arabic, English, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified and Traditional), Polish, Portuguese, Russian, and Spanish

 Test results inform test takers and educators about learning progress and program effectiveness